kyma-project/kyma/docs/rafter/03-03-assetgroup-cr-lifecycle.md

 ### Names

-The name of every Asset CR created by the AssetGroup Controller consists of these three elements:
+The name of every Asset CR created by the AGC consists of these three elements:

 - The name of the AssetGroup CR, such as `service-catalog`.
 - The source type of the given asset in the AssetGroup CR, such as `asyncapi`.